LiveInChat/livestatus/markdown/en/tos.md

 You are responsible for any mobile charges that you may incur for using our Services, including text-messaging (such as SMS, MMS, or future such protocols or technologies) and data charges.
 If you’re unsure what those charges may be, you should ask your service provider before using the Services.

-By providing us with your mobile phone number, you agree to receive SMS messages from LiveIn related to the Services, including about promotions, your account, and your relationship with LiveIn.
+By providing us with your mobile phone number, you agree to receive SMS messages from LiveStatus related to the Services, including about promotions, your account, and your relationship with LiveStatus.
 These SMS messages may be made to your mobile phone number even if your mobile phone number is registered on any state or federal Do Not Call list, or international equivalent.

 ## 13. Third-Party Services

 Certain Services may display, include or make available content, data, information, applications, features or materials from third parties (“Third-Party Materials”), or provide links to certain third-party websites.
 If you use any Third-Party Materials made available through our Services (including Services we jointly offer with the third party), each party’s terms will govern the respective party’s relationship with you.
-Neither LiveIn nor our affiliates are responsible or liable for a third party’s terms or actions taken under the third party’s terms.
-Further, by using the Services, you acknowledge and agree that LiveIn is not responsible for examining or evaluating the content, accuracy, completeness, availability, timeliness, validity, copyright compliance, legality, decency, quality or any other aspect of such Third-Party Materials or websites.
+Neither LiveStatus nor our affiliates are responsible or liable for a third party’s terms or actions taken under the third party’s terms.
+Further, by using the Services, you acknowledge and agree that LiveStatus is not responsible for examining or evaluating the content, accuracy, completeness, availability, timeliness, validity, copyright compliance, legality, decency, quality or any other aspect of such Third-Party Materials or websites.
 We do not warrant or endorse and do not assume and will not have any liability or responsibility to you or any other person for any third-party services, Third-Party Materials or third-party websites, or for any other materials, products, or services of third parties.
 Third-Party Materials and links to other websites are provided solely as a convenience to you.

 ## 14. Prohibited Acts

-LiveIn prohibits Users from engaging in any of the following acts when using the Services:
+LiveStatus prohibits Users from engaging in any of the following acts when using the Services:

 1. Acts that violate the laws and regulations, court verdicts, resolutions or orders, or administrative measures that are legally binding;
 2. Acts that may be in violation of public order, morals or customs;
-3. Acts that infringe intellectual property rights, such as copyrights, trademarks and patent rights, rights to fame, privacy, and all other rights granted by law or by a contract with LiveIn and/or a third party;
+3. Acts that infringe intellectual property rights, such as copyrights, trademarks and patent rights, rights to fame, privacy, and all other rights granted by law or by a contract with LiveStatus and/or a third party;
 4. Acts of posting or transmitting excessively violent or explicit sexual expressions; expressions that amount to child pornography or child abuse; expressions that lead to discrimination by race, national origin, creed, gender, social status, family origin, etc.; expressions that induce or encourage suicide, self-injurious behavior or drug abuse; or expressions that include anti-social content and lead to the discomfort of others;
-5. Acts that lead to the misrepresentation of LiveIn and/or a third party or that intentionally spread false information;
+5. Acts that lead to the misrepresentation of LiveStatus and/or a third party or that intentionally spread false information;
-6. Acts of sending the same or similar messages to a large, indefinite number of Users (except for those approved by LiveIn), indiscriminately adding other Users as friends or to group chats, or any other acts deemed by LiveIn to constitute spamming;
+6. Acts of sending the same or similar messages to a large, indefinite number of Users (except for those approved by LiveStatus), indiscriminately adding other Users as friends or to group chats, or any other acts deemed by LiveStatus to constitute spamming;
-7. Acts of exchanging the right to use the Services or Contents into cash, property or other economic benefits, other than by using the method prescribed by LiveIn;
+7. Acts of exchanging the right to use the Services or Contents into cash, property or other economic benefits, other than by using the method prescribed by LiveStatus;
-8. Acts of using the Services for sales, marketing, advertising, solicitation or other commercial purposes (except for those approved by LiveIn); using the Services for the purpose of sexual conduct or obscene acts; using the Services for the purpose of meeting or engaging in sexual encounters with an unknown third party; using the Services for the purpose of harassment or libelous attacks against other Users; or otherwise using the Services for purposes other than as intended by the Services;
+8. Acts of using the Services for sales, marketing, advertising, solicitation or other commercial purposes (except for those approved by LiveStatus); using the Services for the purpose of sexual conduct or obscene acts; using the Services for the purpose of meeting or engaging in sexual encounters with an unknown third party; using the Services for the purpose of harassment or libelous attacks against other Users; or otherwise using the Services for purposes other than as intended by the Services;
 9. Acts that benefit or involve collaboration with anti-social groups;
 10. Acts that are related to religious activities or invitations to certain religious groups;
 11. Acts of unauthorized or improper collection, disclosure, or provision of any other person's personal information, registered information, user history, or the like;
-12. Acts of interfering with the servers and/or network systems of the Services; fraudulently manipulating the Services by means of bots, cheat tools, or other technical measures; deliberately using defects of the Services; making unreasonable inquires and/or undue claims such as repeatedly asking the same questions beyond what is necessary, and other acts of interfering with or hindering LiveIn's operation of the Services or other Users’ use of the Services;
+12. Acts of interfering with the servers and/or network systems of the Services; fraudulently manipulating the Services by means of bots, cheat tools, or other technical measures; deliberately using defects of the Services; making unreasonable inquires and/or undue claims such as repeatedly asking the same questions beyond what is necessary, and other acts of interfering with or hindering LiveStatus's operation of the Services or other Users’ use of the Services;
 13. Acts of decoding the source code of the Services, such as by way of reverse engineering, disassembling or the like, for unreasonable purposes or in an unfair manner;
 14. Acts that aid or encourage any acts stated in Clauses 13.1 to 13.13 above;
-15. Acts other than those set forth in Clauses 13.1 to 13.14 that LiveIn reasonably deems to be inappropriate.
+15. Acts other than those set forth in Clauses 13.1 to 13.14 that LiveStatus reasonably deems to be inappropriate.

 ## 15. User Responsibility

 1. Users shall use the Services at their own risk, and shall bear any and all responsibilities for actions carried out under and the results from the use of the Services.
-2. LiveIn may suspend the use of all or part of the Services, suspend or delete accounts, cancel any agreement between a User and LiveIn with respect to the Services (including, without limitation, any agreement based on these Terms and Conditions, hereinafter the same) or take any other measure LiveIn reasonably determines to be necessary and appropriate without prior notice to such User in the case that such User falls under or there is a possibility that such User falls under any of the following items:
+2. LiveStatus may suspend the use of all or part of the Services, suspend or delete accounts, cancel any agreement between a User and LiveStatus with respect to the Services (including, without limitation, any agreement based on these Terms and Conditions, hereinafter the same) or take any other measure LiveStatus reasonably determines to be necessary and appropriate without prior notice to such User in the case that such User falls under or there is a possibility that such User falls under any of the following items:
   * A User is in breach of applicable laws and regulations, these Terms and Conditions, or any Separate Terms and Conditions;
   * A User is a member of an anti-social group or a related party thereof;
-  * A User tarnishes LiveIn’s credibility by spreading false information, using fraudulent means or force, or other unlawful means;
+  * A User tarnishes LiveStatus’s credibility by spreading false information, using fraudulent means or force, or other unlawful means;
-  * A User is subject to a petition for attachment, provisional attachment, or auction, ; procedures such as bankruptcy, civil rehabilitation, or similar procedures are commenced; or LiveIn otherwise reasonably determines that there is uncertainty with respect to User’s credibility;
+  * A User is subject to a petition for attachment, provisional attachment, or auction, ; procedures such as bankruptcy, civil rehabilitation, or similar procedures are commenced; or LiveStatus otherwise reasonably determines that there is uncertainty with respect to User’s credibility;
-  * The relationship of trust with a User is lost or LiveIn otherwise reasonably determines that it would not be appropriate for LiveIn to provide the Services to User, due to reasons other than as set forth in items (1) to (4) above.
+  * The relationship of trust with a User is lost or LiveStatus otherwise reasonably determines that it would not be appropriate for LiveStatus to provide the Services to User, due to reasons other than as set forth in items (1) to (4) above.
-3. In the case where LiveIn suffers loss/damages either directly or indirectly (including, without limitation, attorney fees) due to a User’s use of the Services (including, without limitation, cases where LiveIn receives a complaint from a third party due to such use), the User shall immediately compensate LiveIn for such loss/damage in accordance with LiveIn’s request.
+3. In the case where LiveStatus suffers loss/damages either directly or indirectly (including, without limitation, attorney fees) due to a User’s use of the Services (including, without limitation, cases where LiveStatus receives a complaint from a third party due to such use), the User shall immediately compensate LiveStatus for such loss/damage in accordance with LiveStatus’s request.

 ## 16. Modifying the Services and Termination

 We’re relentlessly improving our Services and creating new ones all the time.
 That means we may add or remove features, products, or functionalities, and we may also suspend or stop the Services altogether.
 We may take any of these actions at any time for any reason, and when we do, we may not provide you with any notice beforehand.

-While we hope you remain a lifelong user, you can terminate these Terms at any time and for any reason by deleting your LiveIn account (or, in some cases, the account associated with the applicable part of the Services you are using).
+While we hope you remain a lifelong user, you can terminate these Terms at any time and for any reason by deleting your LiveStatus account (or, in some cases, the account associated with the applicable part of the Services you are using).

 We may terminate or temporarily suspend your access to the Services if you fail to comply with these Terms, any of our guidelines, or the law, for any reason outside of our control, or for any reason, and without advanced notice.
 That means that we may terminate these Terms, stop providing you with all or any part of the Services, or impose new or additional limits on your ability to use our Services.
 And while we’ll try to give you reasonable notice beforehand, we can’t guarantee that notice will be possible in all circumstances.
 For example, we may deactivate your account due to prolonged inactivity, and we may reclaim your username at any time for any reason.

-Regardless of who terminates these Terms, both you and LiveIn continue to be bound by these Terms.</p>
+Regardless of who terminates these Terms, both you and LiveStatus continue to be bound by these Terms.</p>

 ## 17. Indemnity

-You agree, to the extent permitted by law, to indemnify, defend, and hold harmless LiveIn, our affiliates, directors, officers, stockholders, employees, licensors, and agents from and against any and all complaints, charges, claims, damages, losses, costs, liabilities, and expenses (including attorneys’ fees) due to, arising out of, or relating in any way to: (a) your access to or use of the Services, or any products or services provided by a third party in connection with the Services, even if recommended, made available, or approved by LiveIn; (b) your content, including infringement claims related to your content; (c) your breach of these Terms or any applicable law or regulation; or (d) your negligence or willful misconduct.
+You agree, to the extent permitted by law, to indemnify, defend, and hold harmless LiveStatus, our affiliates, directors, officers, stockholders, employees, licensors, and agents from and against any and all complaints, charges, claims, damages, losses, costs, liabilities, and expenses (including attorneys’ fees) due to, arising out of, or relating in any way to: (a) your access to or use of the Services, or any products or services provided by a third party in connection with the Services, even if recommended, made available, or approved by LiveStatus; (b) your content, including infringement claims related to your content; (c) your breach of these Terms or any applicable law or regulation; or (d) your negligence or willful misconduct.

 ## 18. Disclaimers